SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/01-Data-Management.md

 - Redundancy
 - Importance

-So here are some of the benefits having well structured databses:
+So here are some of the benefits of having well-structured databases:

 We can query data in a database.
 We can look up data from a database relatively rapidly.

 We can relate data from two different tables together using **JOINs**.

-We can create meaningful reports from data in a database, because data has a built-in structure to it.
+We can create meaningful reports from data in a database because data has a built-in structure to it.

 Information of a given type is always stored only once.

-Databases are **ACID**, **fault-tolerant** and can handle very large data sets.
+Databases are **ACID**, **fault-tolerant**, and can handle very large data sets.

 Databases are **concurrent**, which means that multiple users can use them at the same time without corrupting the data.